How to send POST requests in JMeter

 Step 6 – View the Execution Status

 Click on View Result Tree to see the status of Run.
-A successful request will be of Green colour in the Text Section.
+A successful request will be of a Green colour in the Text Section.

 Click on Response data and Response Header to view other information about Response.